jlevy/og-equity-compensation/README.md

 If you don’t yet have an offer, see the sections below on evaluating a company and negotiation.

-- We all know the value of cash.
+- 🚧 Okay, so it sounds like Stages of a Startup used to follow this section— “evaluating a company” makes the info in Stages of a Startup sound more relevant to the topic as a whole.
+See previous suggestion of combining Stages of a Startup with 409A.
+If that combination can happen, it would then make much more sense to include that new section, called, perhaps, “Evaluating a Company,” be moved as a subsection of Evaluating Equity Compensation.

-  But determining the value of equity is hard, because you have to figure out (or, often, make educated guesses) about several things:
+- In determining the value of equity, you have to figure out (or, more accurately, make educated guesses about) several things.
+  Whatever a dollar’s worth is always changing too, of course, so this is not easy task.
+  We can start measuring the potential value of equity by doing our best to determine the
+  following:
   - *Stock value*: Determined by the value the company will have in the future, and the number of shares you own.
   - *Vesting and liquidity*: When you will actually receive the shares and when you’ll be able